Hal9000/regexador/README.md

 ### The Basic Concept

 Many people are intimidated or confused by regular expressions.
-A large part of this is the confusing syntax.
+A large part of this is the complex syntax.

 Regexador is a mini-language purely for building regular expressions.
-It's purely a Ruby project for now, though in theory it could be implemented in/for other languages.
+It's purely a Ruby project at the moment, although there are tentative plans for ports to Elixir and Python.

+A traditional (or internal) Ruby DSL consists of creative use of methods and operators to "fake" a language inside Ruby code.
+The internal DSL is itself Ruby code that must obeu Ruby syntax.

+But what is an external DSL?
 For an analogy, think of how we sometimes manipulate databases by constructing SQL queries and passing them into the appropriate methods.
 Regexador works much the same way.

 ### A Short Example

 Suppose we want to match a string consisting of a single IP address.
 (Remember that the numbers can only range as high as 255.)

 Here is traditional regular expression notation: